-The successful implementation of any risk management strategy depends on the ongoing process that involves working through the ten activities relate to the four components: (1) Plan; (2) Implement; (3) Measure; and (4) Learn.
+The successful implementation of the ISO 31000 or any risk management strategy depends on the ongoing process that involves working through the ten activities relate to the four components: (1) Plan; (2) Implement; (3) Measure; and (4) Learn.

 - Identify the intended benefits of the risk management strategy and gain board support.

 - 2. Plan the scope of the risk management strategy and develop a common language of risk.